hpcc-systems/DataPatterns/README.md

 												 numeric_median
 												 numeric_third_quartile
 								 correlations    numeric_correlations
-							 To omit the output associated with a single keyword, set this argument to a comma-delimited string containing all other keywords; note that omitting a profiling element does not change the resulting record structure; the omitted element will simply contain zeroes, empty strings, or empty child datasets; this function will always output the attribute name, given attribute type, and the record count, no matter what features are chosen
+                             To omit the output associated with a single keyword, set this argument to a comma-delimited string containing all other keywords; note that omitting a profiling element does not change the resulting record structure; the omitted element will simply contain zeroes, empty strings, or empty child datasets; this function will always output values for attribute name, record count, given attribute type, and the is_numeric boolean, no matter what features are chosen

 Here is a very simple example of executing the full data profiling code: